 Calibrating/preparing necessary equipment, including changing infusion sites for the insulin pump

 The time the insulin pump takes to deliver insulin

 Attending medical appointments

 Shopping for medication

-The Canadian Diabetes Association recommends the federal government either expand the interpretation of the Income Tax Act or amend Section 118.3 of the Income Tax Act to permit all Canadians living with type 1 diabetes to claim the DTC.
+Diabetes Canada recommends the federal government either expand the interpretation of the Income Tax Act or amend Section 118.3 of the Income Tax Act to permit all Canadians living with type 1 diabetes to claim the DTC.

 Are there other tax credits available for people with diabetes?

 See the CRA’s website for current tax credits and deductions for Canadians with disabilities at http://www.cra-arc.gc.ca/disability/